Jdesiree112/Technical_Portfolio/README.md

 ## Getting Started

-1. **Browse Examples**: Start with the `/examples` directory to see prompt techniques in action
+1. **Browse Prompting Patterns**: Start with the `/prompting-patterns` directory to understand strategic pattern selection
+2. **Review Pattern Selection Guide**: Use the decision framework to understand when to apply different techniques
-2. **Review Case Studies**: Dive into complete project workflows for a comprehensive understanding
+3. **Dive into Case Studies**: Explore complete project workflows for comprehensive understanding
-3. **Explore Documentation**: Read detailed explanations in the `/docs` directory
+4. **Explore Documentation**: Read detailed explanations in the `/docs` directory
-4. **Try the Tools**: Experiment with evaluation scripts and frameworks
+5. **Try the Tools**: Experiment with evaluation scripts and frameworks

 ## Continuous Improvement